IsraMekki/ClickFraudDetection/src/main/scala/ClickFraudDetection/README.md

 **NB.** we did not adapt the second implementation to our pipeline, it simply streams fraudulent events.

 ## CTRCalculator
-Takes as input two strams (clicks and displays) and calculates the CTR by UID (coud be adapted to other dimensions but we stuck with UID)
+Takes as input two strams (clicks and displays) and calculates the CTR by UID (coud be adapted to other dimensions but we stuck to UID).